 A lot of women, without any valid reason, refuse their husbands to have intercourse.
 Be it for mode swing or any dispute, if the husband is refused, then the curse of the angles is on the wife.

 Women might get offended by it.
 But when you consider it as a responsibility, it becomes clear.
-If the husband doesn’t provide financial support for the wife just because of a dispute among them, then it will also be considered as a sinful act.
+If the husband doesn’t provide financial support for the wife just because of a dispute among them, then it will also be considered a sinful act.
 Both have to perform their responsibilities to live peacefully.

 3. Not Allowing Anyone to Enter into the House without Husband’s Permission